macleodmac/maxic/README.md

 ##Project Structure

-##com.maxic.towers.web.config
+###com.maxic.towers.web.config
 * dao-context.xml
--- Sets annotation configuration, scans dao package for @Components
+  * Sets annotation configuration, scans dao package for @Components
-* Defines the datasource used in the dao package service-context.xml
+  * Defines the datasource used in the dao package
+* service-context.xml
-Sets annotation configuration, scans service package for @Components com.maxic.towers.web.controllers
+  * Sets annotation configuration, scans service package for @Components

+###com.maxic.towers.web.controllers
-HomeController.java
+* HomeController.java
-Deals with requests for the home page, returns the relevant jsp TowerController.java
+  * Deals with requests for the home page, returns the relevant jsp
+* TowerController.java
-Connects to towerService (autowired)
+  * Connects to towerService (autowired)
-Deals with request mappings related to towers com.maxic.towers.web.dao
+  * Deals with request mappings related to towers

+###com.maxic.towers.web.dao
-Tower.java
+* Tower.java
-The tower bean, defines the properties of the bean Defines constructors of bean
+  * The tower bean, defines the properties of the bean
+  * Defines constructors of bean
-Defines getters and setters
+  * Defines getters and setters
-TowerDao.java
+* TowerDao.java
-Connects to jdbc (autowired)
+  * Connects to jdbc (autowired)
-Runs queries on database
+  * Runs queries on database

-com.maxic.towers.web.service
+###com.maxic.towers.web.service
-TowerService.java
+* TowerService.java
-Instansiates towerDao (autowired)
+  * Instansiates towerDao (autowired)
-Interfaces between controller and data access object WEB-INF jsp folder
+  * Interfaces between controller and data access object

+###WEB-INF
+* jsp folder
-Contains JSPs
+  * Contains JSPs
-Towers-servlet.xml
+* towers-servlet.xml
-Component scans the controller package
+  * Component scans the controller package
-Defines the MVC as annotation driven
+  * Defines the MVC as annotation driven
-Defines the Spring view resolver
+  * Defines the Spring view resolver
-Defines the location of views (jsp folder, with extension .jsp) Web.xml
+  * Defines the location of views (jsp folder, with extension .jsp)
+* Web.xml
-Defines default home files
+  * Defines default home files
-Defines Dispatcher Servlet, set to load on startup, mapped to / Defines database connection linking to context.xml Defines locations to scan for context.xml files Defines contextLoaderListener to do this
+  * Defines Dispatcher Servlet, set to load on startup, mapped to /
+  * Defines database connection linking to context.xml
+  * Defines locations to scan for context.xml files
+  * Defines contextLoaderListener to do this